 These dogs were collected from the Council's kennelling contractor by Daniel McGrath, of Broad Lane, Downholland.

 Dog owners can face an unlimited fine if their dog is not wearing an identity disc in public.
 If they have more than one dog in public without identity discs they can face separate fines for each dog.

 It is also a legal requirement for dogs to be microchipped and the owner’s contact details kept up to date.
-Anyone failing to meet these requirements can be served with a 21-day legal notice ordering them to get their dog chipped.
+Anyone failing to meet these requirements can be served with a 21-day legal notice ordering them to get their dog chipped and updating the Council to confirm once this is done.
 Failure to comply with the notice can result in prosecution and a fine of up to £500 per dog.
 Dogs with microchips where the owner has failed to keep their contact details up to date will be deemed not to be microchipped.

-He did not attend the hearing at Wigan Magistrates Court and was fined £440, and ordered to pay £360 costs and a £30 victim surcharge.
+Mr McGrath did not attend court and was found guilty in his absence.
+He was fined £660 and ordered to pay costs of £369.65 and a victim surcharge of £66.